nodejs/node/BUILDING.md

 `make lint`/`vcbuild lint`.
 It will run both JavaScript linting and C++ linting.

-If you are updating tests and just want to run a single test (e.g. `test/parallel/test-stream2-transform.js`) to check it:
+If you are updating tests and just want to run a single test to check it e.g. To just run the tests in `test/parallel/test-stream2-transform.js`:

 ```text
 $ python tools/test.py -J --mode=release parallel/test-stream2-transform